Salvoxia/docker-sshd-awake/README.md

 # SSHD for Docker with awake

-This image contains an SSH daemon and rsync, as well as the tool awake to send WoL packages.
+This image contains an SSH daemon and rsync, as well as the tool awake to send WoL packets.

 ## Disclaimer
 Credit: [panubo/docker-sshd](https://github.com/panubo/docker-sshd)